Eva Kurowski

-Eva Kurowski (born 1965 in Oberhausen) is a German jazz musician and singer.
+Eva Kurowski (born 1965) is a German jazz musician and singer.

 Life

-Kurowski's father, Walter, is a jazz musician and plays in many clubs in the Ruhr Valley, (K-14 in Oberhausen, Blue-Note in Eisenheim), and therefore his daughter was constantly exposed to jazz from an early age.
+Kurowski was born in the Ruhr area in 1965.
+Music was a constant presence in her life from an early age.
+A shawm band performed during her birth and the music of Billie Holiday was played on the record player at her home.
+Walter, her father, is a jazz musician and plays in many clubs in the Ruhr Valley, (K-14 in Oberhausen, Blue-Note in Eisenheim), and therefore she was exposed to jazz from an early age.
+She and her father, a communist, would participate in Easter marches and sing worker's songs.

 She currently tours the Ruhr area with her jazz band.

 Her book "Avanti Popoloch: Eine sozialistische Kindheit im Ruhrgebiet" (ISBN 3938834331) was published in 2008.
+In "Gott schmiert keine Stullen", published in 2012 by Rowohlt Polaris, she recollects her childhood.

 Music

 Kurowski writes her own music and words, based in a classical jazz sound.
 Her female perspective in her songs is influenced by daily life in the Ruhr Valley, and alternates between pop, children's songs and jazz.

+Westdeutsche Allgemeine Zeitung described her as the "Billie Holiday of structural change [...]
+With a voice as black as coal..." ("Billie Holiday des Strukturwandels [...]
+Mit einer Stimme schwarz wie Kohle..."), and likened her to a "female Helge" ("weiblicher Helg"), for the breadth of her musical experience.